Constructing the virtual fundamental class of a Kuranishi atlas: The main arguments

 where we assume $\|(\mu_J)^{-1}\cdot e\| < \ka\, \eps_{I(x)}$ so that the top arrow has target in $Y_{\Vv, J,\,\ve}$. \MS

 The following result concerns a reduction $\Vv$ plus choice of constants $\ve$ that are {\bf compatible} in the sense of Definition~\ref{def:compatV}.
-In particular this means that $(\Vv, \ve)$ is compatible with a fixed choice of local product structures as in \eqref{eq:subm0} that are used to construct the collar maps $c^Y_J$.
+In particular this means that property (i) in Proposition~\ref{prop:Y} holds, and that $(\Vv, \ve)$ is compatible with a fixed choice of local product structures as in \eqref{eq:subm0}.
+The proof is given in Lemma~\ref{le:col} below.